mamusho/mamusho/README.md

 - 👋 Hi, I’m @mamusho
 - 👀 I’m interested in ...learning js at its best
-- 🌱 I’m currently learning ... js
+- 🌱 I’m currently learning ...
+Backend Dev
-- 💞️ I’m looking to collaborate on ...challenging things to improve
 - 📫 How to reach me ...does this has DM?